ajo01/ajo01/README.md

 #### Want to know more about me?
 Check out my portfolio website! [amyjo.netlify.app/](https://amyjo.netlify.app/)

 Current projects:
-- CourseGPT: an interface for students to ask questions about course content and be provided with accurate and in-depth answers through use of natural language processing
+- CourseGPT: an interface for students to ask questions about course content and be provided with accurate and in-depth answers through custom natural language processing models with OpenAI's GPT API

 Past projects: